In this Hargreaves Lansdown review for 2023, we assess the pros and cons of this popular broker while comparing them to other providers on the market.

-However, HL does run a generous cashback offer for those who open a Hargreaves Lansdown account and transfer their ISA or pension from another provider or open a new cash savings account.
+However, HL runs a generous cashback offer for those who open a Hargreaves Lansdown account, transfer their ISA or pension from another provider, or open a new cash savings account.

-Eligible users who sign-up to Hargreaves Lansdown and transfer from another provider can expect to receive up to £500 in this deal.
+Eligible users signing up to Hargreaves Lansdown and transferring from another provider can expect to receive up to £500 in this deal.
 For full details about this offer, please visit https://www.hl.co.uk/features/cashback.

 Hargreaves Lansdown Alternatives

 The Hargreaves Lansdown investment platform provides a jack-of-all-trades service for those looking to grow their long-term finances, moving in similar circles to many financial brands on the market.